Uber offers free lifts to women voting for first time in a Saudi election

 Rothna Begum, a women's rights researcher for the Middle East and North Africa region at Human Rights Watch, said the political first for women was a small step for greater female political participation in the Arabian peninsula kingdom.

 According to election rules, female candidates can be fined if they are caught speaking directly to male voters.
-Men and women will cast ballots at separate voting centers.
+Men and women will cast ballots at separate voting centres.

 "It continues to happen in the context of wider discrimination against women, particularly the male guardianship system in which women have to, still, require permission for traveling abroad, to marry or to undertake higher education," she said.